ycollet/coinor-cmake/README.md

 Some limitations:
 The next project to be added will be Ipopt.
-- Check for Lapack and pthreads (for Cbc / CoinUtils)
-- Check for zlib (COIN_HAS_ZLIB)
-- Check for bzlib (COIN_HAS_BZLIB)

 - Fine tune check of headers and add missing check from original configure.ac files
 - use add_test to test various combination of flags
 - Use External_Project to compile Thirdparty libraries of each project:
-  - a first version has been submitted but need to be tested.
-  - use clapack under windows to avoid fortran compiler dependencies
-  - use downloaded zlib under windows and linux if required (tested on linux for now)
   - disable mumps compilation if a fortran compiler is not available (Windows / Linux)
   - download and compile metis with mumps.